deprana76/FamilyTree_Java/README.md

 ## How to Run

-1. We can provide the input in the variable named "sampleInput" FamilyTree.java file.
+1. We can change the input in the variable named "sampleInput" FamilyTree.java file.
 2. Execute the main available in FamilyTree.java file to see the output.